Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Observational features of thin disk emission

 We demonstrate the results for two representative parameter sets: $\rho_cM^2=0.4,r_s/M=0.2$ (Fig.\ref{fig:case1}) and $\rho_cM^2=0.8,r_s/M=0.4$ (Fig.\ref{fig:case2}).
 The emission profiles of the three models are shown in the left column of Figs.\ref{fig:case1} and \ref{fig:case2} from top to bottom as \textbf{Model 1}, \textbf{Model 2} and \textbf{Model 3}.
 The observed specific intensity, which is dependent on the impact parameter $b$, is given in the centre column.
 Additionally, the right column provides the two-dimensional observed image.

 The first row of the left column in Figs.\ref{fig:case1} and \ref{fig:case2} shows that the emissivity peaks near $r_{\text{ISCO}}$ and decays rapidly to zero with increasing $r$.
 In this instance, the photon sphere lies inside the emission zone.
 At the same time, two distinct peaks in the observed intensity profile, corresponding to the lensing ring and photon ring, can be identified, each of which can be separately differentiated due to the gravitational lensing effect during observation.
-However, compared to the direct emission peak, the photon sphere and the lensing ring have smaller observational areas and lower observational intensity peaks.
-Consequently, the total observed flux is dominated by direct emission, whereas the photon sphere contributes negligibly to the total flux and lensing ring emission contributes only a small fraction.
+However, compared to the direct emission peak, the photon sphere and the lensing ring occupy geometrically smaller observational areas and, depending on the emission profile, exhibit lower observational intensity peaks.
+Consequently, for this specific accretion scenario, the total observed flux is dominated by direct emission, whereas the photon sphere contributes negligibly to the total flux and lensing ring emission contributes only a small fraction.
 The right-hand column displays the primary optical appearance, which is caused by direct emission, and the photon ring is barely visible.

 The emission peak in the left column of the second row in Figs.\ref{fig:case1} and \ref{fig:case2} is shifted outward.
 According to the results in the centre column, the measured intensity will rise to the first peak due to direct emission and then show a trend of progressive decrease as $r$ rises.
-Consequently, the observed intensity reaches a higher peak due to the combined emission from these rings.
-The measured intensity will therefore reach a new higher peak as a result of the combined effects of the photon ring, lensing ring, and direct emission.
-However, the lensing ring and photon ring are still limited to a small area.
-Nevertheless, the observation is still dominated by direct emission.
+Consequently, the observed intensity shows a conspicuous peak resulting from the superposition of the photon ring, lensing ring, and direct emission since the emission source coincides with the region of intense gravitational lensing.
+However, in terms of spacetime geometry, the lensing ring and photon ring are still limited to a small area due to the demagnification factor.
+Nevertheless, for \textbf{Model 2}, the observation is still dominated by direct emission.
 The lensing ring still contributes only a small amount to the total flux, as can be seen from the right-hand column, although direct emission continues to be the dominant source.